This post refers to the upgraded version of the Universal Bot offered since the ver7.3 of the platform, for the older version click here.

 - Publish the Universal Bot

-Open the Bot Builder and start creating the universal bot by entering basic bot details such as its name, default language, etc.
+Open the Bot Builder and start creating the universal bot by setting the basic bot details such as its name, default language, etc.

 - Open the Bot Builder.

-- At the top right side of the list of bots, click + New Bot.
+- At the top right side of the bot listing page, click + New Bot.

 - In the Bot Name field, enter a name for the bot.